dotlang/language/README.md

 };
 ```

-*Closure*: All anonymous function and classes, have a `this` which will point to a read-only (not re-assignable) set of local variables in the enclosing method (including input arguments and `this` as the container class).
+*Closure*: All anonymous function and classes, have a `this` which will point to a set of methods for each of the variables in enclosing method (including input arguments and `this` as the container class).

 - Anonymous classes don't have constructor, fields or static instance.
 Because they don't have names.
 - If anon-function does not have any input and there is only one function (in short-form), you can omit `() ->` part.